enbock/VSCode-Deepseek-Provider/README.md

 ## Setup

+### Store the API key in Secret Storage (recommended)

+This is the secure path: the key never lands in `settings.json`, so it does not travel with Settings Sync, backups, or shared profiles.

 1. Install the extension.
-2. Run the command **DeepSeek: Configure API Key** (`deepseek.manage`) and choose **Set API Key**.
-The key is stored in VS Code **Secret Storage**, not in your settings file.
+2. Open the Command Palette (`Ctrl+Shift+P`) and run **DeepSeek: Configure API Key** (`deepseek.manage`).
+3. Choose **`$(key) Set API Key`** and paste your DeepSeek API key into the masked input field.
+The value is trimmed before it is stored; an empty input is rejected and stores nothing.
-3. In Copilot Chat, pick one of the DeepSeek models (`deepseek-flash` / `deepseek-v4-pro`) from the model picker.
+4. In Copilot Chat, pick one of the DeepSeek models (`deepseek-flash` / `deepseek-v4-pro`) from the model picker.

+The key is saved through VS Code's `SecretStorage` API under the key `deepseek.apiKey`.
+On Windows it is encrypted with DPAPI and stored in the profile's `state.vscdb` — you cannot (and should not) edit it by hand.

+- **Where it lives:** per VS Code profile, not in your settings file.
+Other profiles do not see it, and Settings Sync does not synchronize it.
+- **Change it:** run the command again and choose **Set API Key**; the new value overwrites the old one.
+- **Remove it:** choose **`$(trash) Clear API Key`**.
+This removes the Secret Storage entry only — it does not touch any other key source (see below).

+### Alternative: `DEEPSEEK_API_KEY` environment variable

-Alternatively, set the `DEEPSEEK_API_KEY` environment variable and skip the command.
+Set the `DEEPSEEK_API_KEY` environment variable and skip the command entirely.
 The key is resolved in this order, first match wins:

 1. **Secret Storage** (the `deepseek.manage` command)
 2. **`DEEPSEEK_API_KEY`** environment variable